GregaVrbancic/deploy-keras-model-flask/README.md

 # Deploy Keras model using Flask framework

+An example of deploying Keras model as API using Flask framework.

 ## Requirements

 - [Python](https://www.python.org/downloads/) >= 3.6 (should also work with version >= 2.7)